Post 16 Glossary

 Official Opposition

-First introduced in May 2016, when parties which were entitled, under d’Hondt, to a Minister or Ministers could choose to opt out of the Executive and form an Official Opposition, entitled to research and financial assistance, extra speaking and questioning rights in plenary meetings, and the right to determine Assembly business on 10 plenary days per year.
-The New Decade, New Approach Agreement resulted in the strengthening of enititlements, and any party with at least 8% of the vote can now enter what is now called 'the Opposition'.
+First introduced in May 2016, when parties which were entitled, under d’Hondt, to a Minister or Ministers could choose to opt out of the Executive and form an official opposition, entitled to research and financial assistance, extra speaking and questioning rights in plenary meetings, and the right to determine Assembly business on 10 plenary days per year.
+The New Decade, New Approach Agreement resulted in the strengthening of entitlements, and any party with at least 8% of the seats in the Assembly can now enter what is now called 'the Opposition'.

 Official Report (Hansard)